Dick Black (politician): Syria

 In April 2014, Black sent an official letter to Syrian President Bashar al-Assad, thanking "the Syrian Arab Army for its heroic rescue of Christians in the Qalamoun Mountain Range", praising Assad for "treating with respect all Christians and the small community of Jews in Damascus," and stating it was obvious that the rebel side of the war was largely being fought by "vicious war criminals linked to Al Qaeda" Democratic State Senator A. Donald McEachin called the letter "bizarre," while Republican State Senator Bill Stanley later joked "What's the matter, Dick?
 Was Kim Jong-un not returning your text messages?".

 In 2015 Islamic State included Black in a list of its enemies, calling him "The American Crusader."
 It quoted the following statement by Black: "One thing is clear, if Damascus falls, the dreaded black and white flag of ISIS will fly over Damascus. ...
 Within a period of months after the fall of Damascus, Jordan will fall and Lebanon will fall. ...
 I think you will automatically see a beginning of a historic push of Islam towards Europe and I think, ultimately, Europe will be conquered."

 On April 27, 2016, Black began a three-day trip to Syria in support of its government.
 Explaining his trip in a series of Twitter exchanges with The Washington Post, Black wrote that the United States was "allied with two of the most vile nations on earth, Saudi Arabia and Turkey, which are intent on imposing a [Wahhabi] fundamentalist government on the Syrian people."

-In 2018, Black said on Arab TV channel Al Mayadeen that the British intelligence service, MI6, was planning a false flag chemical weapons attack on Syria, which it would then blame on the Syrian government.
+In 2018, Black said on the Lebanese satellite channel Al Mayadeen, which supports the Syrian government, that the British intelligence service, MI6, was planning a false flag chemical weapons attack on Syria, which it would then blame on the Syrian government.